Skip to content

 • CVE-2024-38106 -- ntoskrnl missing lock around VslpEnterIumSecureMode

 This chain is harder to exploit reliably because the race window is narrow.
-Attackers typically run thousands of attempts, relying on the kernel to stay stable through failed races.
-The fix: capture user data into a kernel buffer in a single copy (see Patch Patterns).
+Attackers typically run thousands of attempts, relying on the kernel to stay stable through failed races (a non-trivial assumption for some vulnerability classes).
+The fix is conceptually simple: capture user data into a kernel buffer in a single copy (see Patch Patterns, pattern 3).

 D. IOCTL Auth Bypass + Direct Kernel R/W + Rootkit Deployment

 No memory corruption needed.
 The driver exposes physical memory mapping, MSR access, or another dangerous primitive through an IOCTL that any user can reach.
-The attacker opens the device, sends a few IOCTLs, and gets full kernel R/W.
+The attacker opens the device, sends a few IOCTLs, and gets full kernel read/write.
+This is exploitation without an exploit.

 Flow: Open device handle → send IOCTL with target address → read/write kernel memory directly → locate EPROCESS → token swap or callback manipulation → deploy rootkit